A mainland Chinese firm with a presence in Hong Kong

 In Hong Kong, Yuen is advising one of the largest private equity firms in the world and a leading maker of semiconductors in ICC arbitrations.

-In a recent UNCITRAL arbitration seated in Hong Kong, the firm says it obtained a landslide win (plus costs) for a Spanish client against two Chinese entities in a dispute related to their share purchase agreement.
-The case is now about to enter the enforcement phase in China.
+In an UNCITRAL arbitration seated in Hong Kong, the firm says it obtained a landslide win (plus costs) for a Spanish client against two Chinese entities in a dispute related to their share purchase agreement.

 Looking further back, the firm famously advised leading Chinese beverage company Wahaha in a CIETAC arbitration with French dairy company Danone, which was settled on terms that were widely regarded as favourable to the French company.